imtom4/jscript-kpi/README.md

 ## javaScript, etc. Programming basics learning

-with thanks and compliments to my supporting accomaning Friends! as @toy-alur
+with thanks and compliments to my supporting accomaning Friends!  as @imtom4

 and excuses for all my personal Drawbacks ..